pintergreg/software-engineering/lectures/00_intro.md

 ::: notes
 It is said that nothing is more permanent than a temporary fix.
 A quick fix often ignores the architectural design, not documented properly, thus contributes to the software rot.

+A change in a production system should be properly planned in every possible details.
+For example, because it can have side effects, or can affect the architecture.
+Also, the documentation needs to be updated.
+Both documentations actually since there is a development documentation, that should contain information about the system for the developers and a user documentation (manual) for the operators of the system.

 :::

 ## software development is like gardening - cont.